Politics of Iraq: Federal regions

 Under the law, a region can be created out of one or more existing governorates or two or more existing regions, and a governorate can also join an existing region to create a new region.
 A new region can be proposed by one third or more of the council members in each affected governorate plus 500 voters or by one tenth or more voters in each affected governorate.
 A referendum must then be held within three months, which requires a simple majority in favour to pass.
 In the event of competing proposals, the multiple proposals are put to a ballot and the proposal with the most supporters is put to the referendum.
 In the event of an affirmative referendum a Transitional Legislative Assembly is elected for one year, which has the task of writing a constitution for the Region, which is then put to a referendum requiring a simple majority to pass.
 The President, Prime Minister and Ministers of the region are elected by simple majority, in contrast to the Iraqi Council of Representatives which requires two thirds support.

+The northern Kurdistan Region emerged in 1992 with its own local government and parliament officially recognised in 2005 following the adoption of the new constitution.

 Provinces

-Iraq is divided into 18 governorates, which are further divided into districts:
+Iraq is divided into 19 governorates, which are further divided into districts: